Siri Waterfall

 The supply of water to the waterfall is from Lake Letas.
 This lake is a large freshwater lake located in the crater at the centre of the volcanic island, about 600 meters above sea level.
 Water flows from the lake 3 km east to the top of Siri Waterfall.
-After the waterfall, the water flows as a large stream, called Mbe Solomul River (formerly Namang), for another 3 km before it reaches the sea.
+After the waterfall, the water flows as a large stream, called Bē Solomul River (formerly Namang), for another 3 km before it reaches the sea.
 The large stream is known as "Big Water".

 A rough estimate of the water flow rate (during the dry season month of August 2006) was approximately 5 cubic metres per second.

+Name

+The name siri [siˈri] means ‘waterfall’ in the local Nume language.
+It is cognate with Vurës sēriv [seˈriɸ], Mwotlap na-syip [naˈsjip], Mota siriv [siriɸ], Dorig sriv [ˈsriβ], Olrat siriv [siˈriβ], Lakon hiriv [hiˈriβ], and Mwerlap siriw [siˈriw].
+All of these terms can be derived from Proto-Torres–Banks *siriβi ‘waterfall’.